How to Count Coins: A Step-by-Step Guide for Teaching Money

 To begin, we give pairs of students a real penny to “investigate”.
 Then, we talk about the back and front, the date, and other attributes that they notice.
 Equally important, we have them feel the weight of the coin and also notice its size if they don’t mention that.
 As we investigate, we make a list on an anchor chart so that students always have a visual in the classroom.

 Next, we use magnifying glasses from our science materials and take a really close look.
-I love this and so do they.
+I love this, and so do they.
 If we have a little extra time, we tell them about “heads” and “tails” and show them how to flip a penny.
 I know.
 This can get out of hand if not controlled.
-But, every year there are students who have heard of flipping coins but have never seen anyone do it up close.
+But every year, there are students who have heard of flipping coins but have never seen anyone do it up close.
 Consequently, they don’t really know what it means to flip a coin.

 In fact, flipping a coin is a great way for students to determine who goes first when playing games.
 Keep a few pennies in a separate container in your math manipulative area with your games.